barremian/vps-ubuntu-playbook/README.md

 ## Security Note

 This playbook disables root login.
-Do not close your current root session until you have verified you can log in as developer via SSH.
+Do not close your current root session until you have verified you can log in as the new user via SSH.